Agorum core: Capabilities

 The system also consists of many other open source components.
 The installation routine offers the choice to directly install MySQL (InnoDB) or PostgreSQL databases.

 In the commercial version of 2009 there is a support for MS SQL.

-The system is based on EJB technologie.
+The system is based on EJB technology.
 JBoss is used as the EJB application server.
 Lucene is used as full text search engine.
 OpenOffice.org is used to extract the text for the search index.
 Jasper/iReport is used as an integrated reporting system.
 There is also an integrated Workflow component, based on jBPM from JBoss.